Author: Katrina Savell

-Now that you have established your use for H2O2, the strength required and application (via spray mist bottle) of the H2O2, you can feel confident that you are using an environmentally friendly alternative to pesticides, anti-fungal and fertilising treatments.
+Now that you have established your use for hydrogen peroxide in the garden, the strength required and application (via spray mist bottle) of the H2O2, you can feel confident that you are using an environmentally friendly alternative to pesticides, anti-fungal and fertilising treatments.

 You can watch your plants grow just like after a good rainfall all year round!

-It is our recommendation that you do not attempt to use more than a 3% strength hydrogen peroxide as it can easily burn your skin and cause irritation.
+It is our recommendation that you do not attempt to use more than a 3% strength hydrogen peroxide in the garden as it can easily burn your skin and cause irritation.
 Please remember you only require a very small amount of H2O2 diluted, to make your garden and vegetables flourish.

 Katrina Savell is a freelance writer and Director of The Word Depot, a media and communications consultancy.